Tropical surface singularities

-We now want to specify the sufficient conditions we observe in Theorem \ref{thm3} in this situation in order to decide which of the points $p$ or $q$ is a singular point of the tropical surface.
-If we move $p$ to the origin, this corresponds to adding the vector $\frac{u_e-u_f}{2}\cdot (0,0,0,0,1,3,-1)$ to the coefficient vector $(u_a,u_b,u_c,u_d,u_e,u_f,u_g)$ (see Section \ref{sec:tropicaldiscriminant}).
+We now want to specify the sufficient conditions we observe in Theorem \ref{thm3} in this situation in order to decide which of the points $p$, $q$ or $r$ is a singular point of the tropical surface.
+If we move $p$ to the origin, this corresponds to adding the vector $\frac{u_e-u_f}{2}\cdot (0,0,0,0,1,3,-1)$ to the coefficient vector $(u_a,u_b,u_c,u_d,u_e,u_f,u_g)$.
 The new coefficients satisfy the conditions of Lemma \ref{lem-chains} if and only if the new $g$-coefficient is smaller than the new $e$ and $f$-coefficients which became equal.
 This is the case if and only if $2u_e> u_g+u_f$.
-Thus the point $p$ is a singular point of $S$ if and only if $2u_e\geq u_g+u_f$.
-Moving the point $q$ to the origin corresponds to adding the vector $\frac{u_g-u_f}{2}\cdot (0,0,0,0,1,3,-1)$ to the coefficient vector.
-The new coefficient vector satisfies the conditions of Lemma \ref{lem-chains} if and only if $2u_e< u_g+u_f$.
-Thus $q$ is a singular point of $S$ if and only if $2u_e\leq u_g+u_f$.
-If $2u_e=u_g+u_f$ then $p=q$ and the coefficient vector is in the boundary of two weight classes satisfying the conditions of Lemma \ref{lem-chains}.
-In any case $S$ has a unique singular point --- exactly one of $p$ and $q$ is liftable, depending on the coefficients $u$.
+Moving the point $r$ to the origin corresponds to adding the vector $\frac{u_g-u_e}{2}\cdot (0,0,0,0,1,3,-1)$.
+The new coefficients satisfy the conditions if and only if the new $f$-coefficient which equals is smaller than the new $g$ and $e$-coefficients, which again is the case if and only if $2u_e> u_g+u_f$.
+Thus $S$ is singular at both points $p$ and $r$ if and only if $2u_e\geq u_g+u_f$.